ru-fu/sdk-nrf/doc/nrf/gs_installing.rst

       The recommended way for installing the required tools on Windows is to use Chocolatey, a package manager for Windows.
       Chocolatey installs the tools so that you can use them from a Windows command prompt.

-      To install the required tools, follow the :ref:`install-required-tools` section for Windows in Zephyr's :ref:`zephyr:getting_started`.
+      To install the required tools, follow these instructions (included from Zephyr).

+      .. ncs-include:: getting_started/index.rst
+         :docset: zephyr
+         :auto-dedent:
+         :start-after: using WSL when getting started.
+         :end-before: _get_the_code:

    .. group-tab:: Linux